TheFuZiOnZz/Research-Dashboard/World Politics/United States/2021-24 Joe Biden/2023- Weiss Special Counsel Investigation.md

 - On 14 April 2014, the UK’s Serious Fraud Office froze approximately $23 million belonging to companies controlled by Zlochevsky.
     - `According to a court judgment from January 2015, the $23m in the account that had been frozen in London was the proceeds of the sale of an oil storage facility, which Zlochevsky had owned via a shell company in the British Virgin Islands, a tax haven that does not reveal who controls the many thousands of companies based there.
 The $23m arrived in London from Latvia, a minimally regulated Eastern European country, where banks are famously welcoming towards money from the former Soviet Union.`

       `On 14 April 2014, the money was frozen at a special court hearing in London requested by the Serious Fraud Office.
-As described in the later court judgment, the SFO argued that “there were reasonable grounds to believe that the defendant [Zlochevsky] had engaged in criminal conduct in Ukraine and the funds in the BNP account were believed to be the proceeds of such criminal conduct”.` - [The money machine: how a high-profile corruption investigation fell apart | Ukraine, The Guardian, 2017](https://www.theguardian.com/world/2017/apr/12/the-money-machine-how-a-high-profile-corruption-investigation-fell-apart)
+As described in the later court judgment, the SFO argued that “there were reasonable grounds to believe that the defendant [Zlochevsky] had engaged in criminal conduct in Ukraine and the funds in the BNP account were believed to be the proceeds of such criminal conduct”.` - [The money machine: how a high-profile corruption investigation fell apart, The Guardian, 2017](https://www.theguardian.com/world/2017/apr/12/the-money-machine-how-a-high-profile-corruption-investigation-fell-apart)
 - On 28 April 2014, the UK’s Serious Fraud Office opened a money laundering investigation into Zlochevsky.
     - `The Director of the SFO has opened a criminal investigation into possible money laundering arising from suspicions of corruption in Ukraine.
 The SFO has obtained a restraint order freezing approximately $23m of assets in the UK in connection with this case.
 For reasons of confidentiality we cannot say more at this time.` - [Money laundering investigation opened, U.K. Serious Fraud Office, 2014](https://www.sfo.gov.uk/2014/04/28/money-laundering-investigation-opened/)
 - On 12 May 2014, Hunter Biden’s position on Burisma's board is publicly announced.